Background and Filing of the Lawsuit against Al Pacha

 The trial court ruled in favor of Al Pacha under the pretext of qualified privilege.
 Carol Kuhnke deliberately treats qualified privilege and an absolute one.

-In defamation cases, a defendant's qualified privileged is deemed abused if the defendant made the defamatory statements with actual malice, the term to denote the defendant's knowledge that his defamatory statements are false or that he made the statements with reckless disregard of their truth or falsity.
+In defamation cases, a defendant's qualified privileged is deemed abused if the defendant made the defamatory statements with actual malice.
+That term denotes that at the time of making the defamatory falsehoods the defendant was aware that they were false or acted with reckless disregard of their truth or falsity.
 The Michigan legislature via MCL 423.452 is clear in that mental states actual malice and good faith are to be proved by preponderance of the evidence.

-With Al Pacha's elaborated and fraudulent narrative being disproved, his only recourse was to demonstrate that he made his statements in good faith.
-Yet he failed to do so.
-Despite alleging that he felt threatened by the proverb what goes around comes around, which I wrote in two emails, Al Pacha was utterly unable and reluctant to explain his understanding of that proverb (pages 52-53 of the deposition transcript, displayed pages 14-15 of the pdf file).
-In this regard, his answers at deposition resemble much more a clown trying to be funny than a defendant wishing he could prove good faith.
+With Al Pacha's elaborated narrative being disproved, his only recourse was to demonstrate that he made his statements in good faith.
+He failed to do so.
+Despite alleging that he felt threatened by the proverb what goes around comes around, he was utterly unable and reluctant to explain his understanding of that proverb (pages 52-53 of the deposition transcript, displayed pages 14-15 of the pdf file).
+In this regard, his answers at deposition resemble some clown trying to be funny rather than a defendant trying to prove good faith.
 Several other signs of Al Pacha's inconsistencies are palpable in the deposition transcript.

 Case law indicates that mental states may be proved by circumstantial evidence.
-The complaint reflects Al Pacha's avoidance (pages 26-27) of my reiterated and specific inquiry (page 22) about the notifications from the University to him, which would have accelerated the unveiling his defamatory statements.
+The complaint reflects Al Pacha's avoidance (pages 26-27) of my reiterated and specific inquiry (page 22) about the notifications from the University to him, records that would lead me to discovering his defamatory statements.
 That avoidance of scrutiny is another sign of Al Pacha's consciousness of guilt, which in turn reinforces the position that he defamed me with actual malice.

-Case law also recognizes as proof of actual malice when the defamer refuses to retract his disproved statements.
+Case law also recognizes as proof of actual malice the defamer's refusal to retract his disproved statements.
 Al Pacha declined my requests for retraction (page 24 in the complaint), even when the evidence clearly disproved the fraudulent narrative he made in July of 2015.
 Al Pacha resorted to excuses that have nothing to do with the truth/falsity of the statements at issue (page 17 of his opposition).

 - On June 15, 2016, she alleged that I presented "no proof except suppositions" (page 26).

-- On July 13, 2016, judge inadvertently admits that she hadn't seen Al Pacha's deposition transcript, something that she omitted during my prior references to that transcript and its timely filing toward Partial Summary Disposition.
+- On July 13, 2016, the judge inadvertently admits that she hadn't seen Al Pacha's deposition transcript, something she should have disclosed prior to ruling on my Motion for Partial Summary Disposition.
+It appears that this deadbeat judge did not read even the first paragraph of the filing that locates the transcript.

 - On August 17, 2016, this incompetent judge signaled her ambivalence, cluelessness and her indecision (page 22) by stating: